 It called when the object and its State needs to be removed from the Widget Tree permanently and will never build again.

-In this blog, we have discussed about the lifecycle of flutter app.
+In this blog, we have discussed the lifecycle of the Flutter app.

-I hope this blog will help you in understanding of Lifecycle in a better way.
+I hope this blog will help you in the understanding of Lifecycle in a better way.

 Thank you for reading!!